 - Support and maintenance costs can be higher

-Tier 2 WMS: Intermediate level solution with comprehensive functionality
+Tier 2 WMS/Mid-market WMS Solutions: Intermediate level solution with comprehensive functionality

-Tier 2 warehouse management systems provide all the capabilities of tier 3 WMS plus advanced business rules for more complex distribution environments, and can support multiple warehouses, multiple clients (3PL), and can include automation integration.
-Tier 2 WMS typically offer more flexibility in managing inventory attributes, and can run internal processes, such as kitting, replenishments and different methods of counting processes.
+Tier 2 WMS/Mid-market WMS Solutions provide all the capabilities of tier 3 WMS, plus advanced business rules for more complex distribution environments, and can support multiple warehouses, multiple clients (3PL), and can include automation integration.
+Tier 2 solutions typically offer more flexibility in managing inventory attributes, and can run internal processes, such as kitting, replenishments and different methods of counting processes.

 - PERKS